sergmoro1/yii2-slide/README.md

 ```

 The highlights are positionally dependent.
-You define the position of each part by yourself and use it in frontend.
+You should define the position of each part by yourself and use it in frontend.